A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Lower operator margin

 Bitcoin ATMs in Switzerland are subject to financial regulations.
-Before launch, you have to verify obligations under AMLA, check SRO requirements and prepare tax and accounting documentation.
+Before launch, you must verify the obligations under AMLA, check SRO requirements, and prepare tax and accounting documentation.
 Depending on the business model, additional licensing requirements may also apply.
-It is worth obtaining a legal analysis before launch.
+It is worth obtaining a legal review before launch.

 Most common mistakes

-The biggest mistakes are buying the machine before legal analysis, choosing a location without data, weak compliance, unclear fees, no cash-handling plan and weak support.
+The biggest mistakes are buying the machine before a legal review, choosing a location without data, having a weak compliance setup, unclear fees, no cash-handling plan, and weak support.

-In Switzerland, compliance has to be implemented before launch, not after the machine goes live.
+In Switzerland, compliance must be implemented before launch, not after the machine goes live.

 A checklist of the most important steps needed to launch a Bitcoin ATM business.